 More than anything perhaps, Ōkami is best known for its Japanese watercolor art style, and that’s for a damn good reason. Ōkami’s visuals are nothing short of unique and timeless.
 It never gets old to look at, and it’s no wonder why this game has been re-released as many times as it has.
 The 4K visuals in this latest version look stunning, and the game performs without a hiccup.
 It’s honestly still a real joy to take in, even if the textures look dated at this point.
 It’s just worth noting that this version is nearly identical to original remaster aside from the 4K upscaling, so if you’ve played Ōkami HD before, there isn’t a lot of incentive to pick this version up unless you want to experience it again.

-With its simple yet well-executed story, Ōkami is a unique experience supported by a charming cast of characters who will never fail to put a smile on your face.
-It also serves as proof that that even among today’s trends, progression in an open-world game such as this one can be meaningful.
-The newly improved 4K resolution is just an added bonus that further demonstrates the game’s visual style will never get old, even in spite of its obviously dated textures.
-Truth be told, Ōkami is a near-perfect game, and it’s one that you should definitely experience if you haven’t already.
+Ōkami HD serves as proof that even among today’s trends, progression in an open-world game such as this one can be meaningful.
+The newly improved 4K resolution is just an added bonus that further demonstrates the game’s visual style will never get old, regardless of its obviously dated textures.
+In my opinion, it’s a near-perfect game, and one you should definitely experience if you haven’t already.
 It’s also one well worth revisiting, even if it’ll be your fifth time.
-The latest release of Ōkami HD might not provide much more for people who’ve played the remaster already, but when it’s priced at $20 USD, it’s really not much of an asking price.
+The latest release of Ōkami HD might not provide much more for people who’ve played the remaster already, but when it’s priced so cheaply, it’s not much of an asking price.